On higher-order Szego theorems with a single critical point of arbitrary order

 We prove the following higher-order Szeg\H o theorems: if a measure on the unit circle has absolutely continuous part $w(\theta)$ and Verblunsky coefficients $\alpha$ with square-summable variation, then for any positive integer $m$,

 is finite if and only if $\alpha \in \ell^{2m+2}$.

-This is the first known equivalence result of this kind with $\ell^p$ conditions with arbitrarily large $p$.
+This is the first known equivalence result of this kind in the regime of very slow decay, i.e.\ with $\ell^p$ conditions with arbitrarily large $p$.
 The usual difficulty of controlling higher-order sum rules is avoided by a new test sequence approach.